-In the same stopped-clock period which follows an infraction, special situations may arise when additional foul(s) are committed.
+42.1.1 In the same stopped-clock period which follows an infraction, special situations may arise when additional foul(s) are committed.

-- 42.2.1 All fouls shall be charged and all penalties identified. - 42.2.2 The order in which all fouls occurred shall be determined. - 42.2.3 All equal penalties against the teams and all double foul penalties shall be cancelled.
-Once the penalties have been cancelled they are considered as never having occurred.
+- 42.2.1 All fouls shall be charged and all penalties identified. - 42.2.2 The order in which all fouls occurred shall be determined. - 42.2.3 All equal penalties against the teams and all double foul penalties shall be cancelled in the order they were called.
+Once the penalties have been cancelled they are considered as never having occurred. - 42.2.4 The right to possession of the ball as part of the last penalty still to be administered shall cancel any prior rights to possession of the ball.